TryCatchHCF/Cloakify/README.md

 <img src=https://github.com/TryCatchHCF/Cloakify/blob/master/screenshots/CloakifyFactoryWorkflow.png></img>

 # Tutorial
 See my DEF CON 24 slides (included in project) from Crypto & Privacy Village workshop and DemoLabs session.
 Complete tutorial on what the Cloakify Toolset can do, specific use cases, and more.
-(Covers the standalone scripts, recommend using the new CloakifyFactory to streamline your efforts.)
+(The examples in the presentation use the standalone scripts, I recommend using the new CloakifyFactory to streamline your efforts.)

 For a quick start on CloakifyFactory, see the cleverly titled file "README_GETTING_STARTED.txt" in the project for a walkthrough.